 Regardless of how you insert widgets, you must still select them one by one to edit their properties.
 Copying widgets by selecting a cell and pressing Enter or using AutoFill (Fill Down/Fill Right) is not supported.
 In version 9 and older, copying a cell in which a widget resides will only copy the cell’s contents, not the widget or its settings.

-To remove a widget, select its cell and click Remove on the widget’s setting page.
 In version 10 and later, you can also open the Edit widget menu in the SpreadsheetConverter ribbon and remove the widget there.

 If the cell still isn’t empty, it may contain a default value or a comment.
 Right-click in the cell and select Clear Contents from the menu to clear the cell.